Serbisch-Orthodoxe Feiertage und Bräuche: Slava, Ostern, Weihnachten & mehr - svetazvezda

 4th Baptism (Krštenje)

-6. Traditional festivals and food
+6. Traditional festivals and foods

 Conclusion